neondatabase/website/content/docs/introduction/usage-metrics.md

 If you hit this limit and need to upgrade your plan, you can do so from your Neon account's **Billing** page.
 For instructions, see [Change your plan](/docs/introduction/manage-billing#change-your-plan).
 Free Tier users can monitor **Data transfer** usage from the **Resources remaining** widget on the **Project Dashboard**.

 For all other plans, Neon maintains a reasonable usage policy.
 This means there is no set limit on data transfer, but usage is expected to stay within a range typical for standard operations.
 If your usage significantly exceeds this expected range, Neon may reach out to discuss your usage and possible plan adjustments.
-Paying users can monitor **Data transfer** usage from the **Usage** widget on the **Project Dashboard**.
+Paying users can monitor per-project **Data transfer** usage from the **Usage** widget on the **Project Dashboard**.

-Data transfer is tracked per Neon user account.

 ## Projects